busbud/coding-challenge-frontend-b/README.md

 # Busbud Front-End Coding Challenge

-The application allows you to fetch bus tickets from Ney York to Montreal for a given date.
+This application allows you to fetch bus tickets from Ney York to Montreal for a given date.
-The search form shows Depature city, Destination and Date input fields but only Date's vlue is used to perform the search.
+The search form shows Depature city, Destination and Date input fields but only Date's value is used to perform the search.
 I recommand to chose a date in december to get results that needs multiple requests before to be completed.

 ## Heroku deploy